 - improved responsiveness to future drivers such as more extreme droughts, floods or changes to policy and regulations.

 The initiative responds to early engagement with key stakeholders – including growers, water traders and brokers, irrigators, financiers, bore drillers and dam constructors – around where improvements could be made on the current ageing water management system.

-The new system is expected to be operational by mid 2021 with its development being led by the Water Management Solutions team within the Department for Environment and Water in collaboration with industry stakeholders.
+The new system is expected to be operational by mid 2021 with its development being led by the WMS team within the Department for Environment and Water in collaboration with industry stakeholders.

 The $14.7 million program is jointly funded by the Australian Government and the South Australian Government.

 Please contact the WMS team for more information, or read our frequently asked questions (FAQ).